-a.
-If the account manager of a library social media account would like to use a social media management platform, the account manager must use the current social media management tool contracted with the Communications Department.

-b.
-The cost of a third-party vendor for social media management may be distributed to departments with library social media accounts.

-c.
-The use of content management platforms to schedule posts across social media dashboards is permitted at the discretion of the Communications Manager.
+- a.
+If the account manager of a library social media account would like to use a social media management platform, the account manager must use the current social media management tool contracted with the Communications Department. - b.
+The cost of a third-party vendor for social media management may be distributed to the library with library social media accounts. - c.
+The use of content management platforms to schedule posts across social media dashboards is permitted at the discretion of the Director of Marketing & Communications.